-NOTE: The Foreign Architect Path application includes a fee, but you will not be billed until after your required credentials are approved.
+NOTE: The International Architect Path application includes a fee, but you will not be billed until after your required credentials have been reviewed and you have been made eligible for the program.

 The application fee does not include the cost of completing the Architect Registration Examination® (ARE®).